Guillaume2509/GradesPrediction/README.md

 Python Scikit-Learn

-Thanks to Tech with Tim for the tutorials, from which this work was learned from: https://techwithtim.net/
+Thanks to Tech with Tim for the tutorials, from which this work was written from: https://techwithtim.net/